The Big Boys

 Oh wait that’s already a South Park episode.
 I guess I’m not that funny. :(

-Ok well maybe the hero could be some mama’s-basement-dwelling gamer who gets sucked into the magical WoW world like in TRON and The Last Starfighter and all those other wonderful family classics.
-And then the movie goes on for two years and nothing really ever happens. → Sounds mildly entertaining, I guess.
+Ok well maybe the hero could be some mama’s-basement-dwelling gamer who gets sucked into the magical WoW world like in TRON and The Last Starfighter and all those other wonderful family classics. → The happiest post on Earth.

 Rerouting the ‘Tap